wolfcanli/ORB_SLAM2_Modification_with-point-and-line-feature/README.md

 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM and KITTI datasets for monocular, stereo and RGB-D cameras.
 We use the calibration model of OpenCV.
 See the examples to learn how to create a program that makes use of the ORB-SLAM2 library and how to pass images to the SLAM system.
 Stereo input must be synchronized and rectified.
 RGB-D input must be synchronized and depth registered.

 # 9. SLAM and Localization Modes
-You can change between the *SLAM* and *Localization mode* using the GUI of the map Run.
+You can change between the *SLAM* and *Localization mode* using the GUI of the map RunNoSegmentation.

 ### SLAM Mode
 This is the default mode.
 The system runs in parallal three threads: Tracking, Local Mapping and Loop Closing.
 The system localizes the camera, builds new map and tries to close loops.